Chamaecyparis obtusa ‘Nana Gracilis’

 Overview

-Uses: Foundation accents, rock gardens, Asian-inspired landscapes, mixed borders, and decorative containers.
+Uses: Foundation accents, rock gardens, Asian-inspired landscapes, mixed borders, specimen plantings, and decorative containers.

 Sun: Full Sun to Partial Shade